lolabarri/Yeti-Kong/README.md

 A custom version of old Donkey Kong game for the Ironhack bootcamp first project.
 I have used Javascript, HTML and CSS, and canvas for all the drawings and animations.

+You can give it a try here: https://lolabarri.github.io/Yeti-Kong/

 Since I do not draw that cool, I give here the credits for all the pictures and also for the music (I do not compose either):

 Background and tiles: Tio Aimar @ opengameart.org